Chart Color Schemes

 Wentworth - Buronga has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Wentworth-Buronga's population is approximately 7,030 as of November 2025.
-This figure indicates a growth of 519 people, an increase of 8.0% since the 2021 Census which recorded a population of 6,511.
-The change is inferred from the estimated resident population of 6,775 in June 2024 and an additional 128 validated new addresses since the Census date.
-This results in a population density ratio of 21 persons per square kilometer.
-Wentworth-Buronga's growth rate exceeded that of its SA3 area (5.0%) and the non-metro area, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 61.0% to overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
+Wentworth-Buronga's population, as of November 2025, is approximately 7,030, indicating an increase of 519 people since the 2021 Census.
+The 2021 Census recorded a population of 6,511 in the area.
+This growth is inferred from the estimated resident population of 6,775 as of June 2024 and the addition of 128 validated new addresses since the Census date.
+The population density is around 21 persons per square kilometer.
+Wentworth-Buronga's population grew by 8.0% between the 2021 Census and November 2025, outpacing both the SA3 area (5.0%) and non-metro areas.
+Interstate migration contributed approximately 61.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where ABS data is not available, released in 2022 with a base year of 2021.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group are applied to all areas for the years 2032 to 2041.
-According to demographic trends, regional areas' lower quartile growth is anticipated, with Wentworth-Buronga expected to increase by 218 persons to 2041 based on latest annual ERP population numbers, reflecting a total decline of 0.5% over the 17 years.
+By 2041, based on the latest annual ERP population numbers, Wentworth-Buronga is expected to increase by 218 persons, reflecting a decline of 0.5% in total over the 17-year period.

 Frequently Asked Questions - Population